 The average developer rate of an entry-level software development specialist in Poland starts at $40 per hour.
 A senior software developer gets from $56 per hour and more.
 The software developer rates in Poland are conditioned by the country’s membership in the European Union and geographical proximity to countries with developed economies ready to outsource tech talent.

 Average Software Development Rates in the IT Industry in Poland

 Average Developer Salary in Ukraine and Poland

 The average entry-level software development expert in Poland with 1–4 years of experience earns up to $48,873 (84,819zł), according to PayScale.
-The salary range of software development specialists in Poland provided by Indeed shows higher figures — an entry-level developer with 1 year or experience earns as much as $5,000 a month and $62,293 a year.
-A senior software development specialist in Poland with 3–5 years in the industry gets a monthly salary of $6,900, which adds up to $83,865 annually.
+The salary range of software development specialists in Poland provided by Indeed shows higher figures — an entry-level developer with 1 year of experience earns as much as $5,000 a month and $62,293 a year.
+A senior software developer in Poland with 3–5 years in the industry gets a monthly salary of $6,900, which adds up to $83,865 annually.